When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 As a musician, choosing a tablet is not an easy task.
 It is an important decision and the tablet will hopefully last for many years.
 The Apple iPads are dominant among professional musicians, but there are a lot of other options out there, so it can be overwhelming to find the right one.

-In 2023, new tablet options are available to amateur and professional musicians.
-The 12.9-inch iPad Pro and Samsung’s Tab Ultra now face competition, and picking a tablet for reading sheet music, recording and performing is more complex than ever.
+In 2024, new tablet options are available to amateur and professional musicians.
+The Apple iPad Pro and Samsung’s Tab Ultra now face competition, and picking a tablet for reading sheet music, recording and performing is more complex than ever.

 I am registered with the Amazon Associates Program.
 This website contains Amazon affiliate links (marked with a star).
 If you click on one of these links and make a purchase, I may receive a commission from Amazon.